rafaelromao/keyboards/docs/base.md

 ### Double Dot for New Sentences
 - A double tap in the dot key outputs dot followed by space, and activates one-shot shift.
 This will make it easier to enter a new sentence.
-- Holding the dot key will insert it in the end of the current line.

 ### Pontuation Hold
 - Holding a pontuation key (dot, comma or semicollon) will add it to the end of the current line.